terraform-compliance/cli/docs/pages/usage/index.md

 In Python shell, context can be accessed via `step.context.stash`.
 Note that modifications to step object will carry over to the steps below.

 It is usually a better idea to inspect the stash *before* the step being debugged.

+Injecting a step via `l` to the execution will modify the context, stash, and whether the scenario is skipped or failed, depending on the behavior of the step.
+Running steps on a skipped or failed scenario is possible but may not produce meaningful results.